mediaopt/paypal-commercetools-connector/enabler/README.md

 configuring `PAYPAL_ONAPPROVE_PREFIX`/`MERCHANT_RETURN_URL` on the processor for new integrations.
 It's still fully supported, unchanged, for self-hosting/legacy merchants who already pass it.

-### `onApproveRedirectionUrl` and the PayPal-Express legal-review requirement
+### PayPal-Express legal-review requirement (`PAYPAL_REDIRECT_ON_APPROVE`, legacy `onApproveRedirectionUrl`)

-Separately from the convenience above: some jurisdictions (Germany, for PayPal Express) legally require the buyer to see a final review page before the payment settles, even after already approving in the PayPal popup. `onApproveRedirectionUrl` exists for exactly this — set, it redirects the buyer to a merchant-owned page (`?order_id=...`) *instead of* calling this connector's own approve/authorize routes at all, so the merchant's own backend decides when/whether to actually finish the payment.
+Some jurisdictions (Germany, for PayPal Express) legally require the buyer to see a final review page before the payment settles, even after already approving in the PayPal popup.
+Setting the processor's `PAYPAL_REDIRECT_ON_APPROVE=true` (off by default — **required true, with that review page actually built, for PayPal Express in Germany**) redirects the buyer there immediately on approval — for both Authorize and Capture intent — _instead of_ this connector ever calling its own `authorizeOrder()`/`captureOrder()`, so the merchant's own backend decides when/whether to actually finish the payment.
+The target URL is `PAYPAL_ONAPPROVE_PREFIX` if set, else the same session/static `MERCHANT_RETURN_URL` fallback `merchantReturnUrl` above uses — built once, during `createPayment`, and returned to the enabler ready to use, so nothing needs configuring on the enabler/component side at all.

+The older `onApproveRedirectionUrl` component prop (see `LegacyOnlyProps` below) does the same thing but requires the merchant to pass it in themselves — still fully supported for self-hosting/ legacy merchants, but `PAYPAL_REDIRECT_ON_APPROVE`'s target takes priority when both are somehow set, since it's the recommended, no-enabler-configuration path for anyone integrated with Checkout.

 Once the buyer has left the live Checkout session, the only sanctioned way back into this connector is commercetools' **Payment Intents API** (`capturePayment`, authenticated with the